Geovation/usemap-rest/README.md

 ## Installing

 The project uses a Pipfile to define dependencies.
-Before running ensure the required dependencies are installed in your virtual environment.
+Before running, ensure the required dependencies are installed for your virtual environment.

 ```console
 pipenv install